medvertical/records/docs/requirements/prd-records-fhir-platform.md

    - Search resources by ID, content, or metadata
    - Resource detail viewing with JSON formatting
    - Resource tree viewer for complex nested structures
+   - Resource editing (single) with immediate revalidation on save
+   - Batch selection and batch editing of resources with queued revalidation after apply

 ### 4.3 Validation Engine
 5. **Multi-Aspect Validation System**